louiscb/Operating-Systems/processes/README.md

 `mapping.c` - Program that details the Linux memory mapping of a process

-TO DO !`open.c` - Shows how a child and parent show file descriptor tables
+`open.c` - Shows how a child and parent show file descriptor tables

 `orphan.c` - Shows what an orphan process is